thradams/cake/ownership.md

 The static ownership check is an experimental feature for Cake.
 It consists of two separate implementations.

-The first implementation focuses on introducing the concept of an owner qualifier in the type system.
+The first part focuses on introducing the concept of an owner qualifier in the type system.

-The second implementation revolves around flow analysis, ensuring that owned resources are appropriately released when necessary.
+The second part requires flow analysis, ensuring that owned resources are appropriately released when necessary.

 By implementing the static ownership check, and using the feature on it's own source, Cake aims to explore and evaluate the effectiveness of this feature.

-Once you experience checked coded, there's no turning back!

 ## Part I - Type system changes